sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 ## Prerequisites

-- Public officers with a valid organisation email address such as *your_name@agency.gov.sg* can invite other public officers or vendors using a [non-SE GSIB](glossary) device.
+- Public officers using a [non-SE GSIB](glossary) devicewith a valid organisation email address such as <your_name>@<acronym for your agency>.gov.sg. can invite other public officers or vendors.

 - Have the following information ready before proceeding:
   - Public officers and vendors who require a TechPass account